smallfoxx/smallfoxx.github.io/_posts/2022-09-10-Dynamic-shared-params.md

 title: Dynamic share params
 ---

+This was my travel down finding a reliable way to duplicate parameter sets over 100 functions and using default values & aliases along the way.
+If you don't want the details, you can jump down to the [TL;DR](#tldr) script for details.

 # Quick intro

 In case you couldn't tell, I am not a prolific writer; it's only been 2 years since my last post.
 However, I was recently playing around with an API wrap for PowerShell and put a few things together that I thought might be useful & thus will share.